Contis Financial Services Limited (“we”, “us” or “our”) is committed to protecting and respecting your privacy.

 Your data is secured by encryption, firewalls and Secure Socket Layer (SSL) technology.
 This is industry standard encryption technology which manages the security of messages transmitted across the internet.
 When we receive your data, we store it on secure servers which can only be accessed by us.
 We store your passwords using one way encryption which means we do not know what your password is.

-Any changes we make to our policy will be put on the website.
+Any changes we make to our policy will be put on our Website and App and, where appropriate, notified to you by e-mail.
 Please check for updates from time to time.

-If you are unhappy about how your personal data has been used please refer to our complaints policy.
-You also have a right to complain to the Information Commissioner’s Office https://ico.org.uk/ , which regulates the processing of personal data.
+If you are unhappy about how your personal data has been used please refer to our complaints procedures, details of which can be found in your account Terms and Conditions.
+You also have a right to complain to the supervisory authority, which in the United Kingdom is the Information Commissioner’s Office https://ico.org.uk/, which regulates the processing of personal data.

 Data Protection Officer